 The Kalona Connection

 I tell all of this in my history of this cult for a number of reasons.
-One reason is that my parents befriended a lovely Amish family from Kalona a small town in Washington county, Iowa.
-Kalona, of course is where in the future Shiloh was to be built.
+One reason is that my parents befriended a lovely Amish family from Kalona a small town in Washington County, Iowa.
+Kalona, of course, is where in the future Shiloh was to be built.

 It’s a small world, isn’t it?

-My parents and the Amish family loved to Yak.
-My sisters and i liked to play with their daughters.t least we were not bored sitting in the car for hours like were used to and hated doing so.
-From those long, long chats this Amish family decided to check out Christian Tabernacle, our home town church.
-They loved they – they stayed and brought in other family members…and that is how the old Amish man started listening to John Robert Stevens on the radio and eventually donated his land to build Shiloh on.
+My sisters and I liked to play with their daughters.t least we were not bored sitting in the car for hours like we’re used to and hated doing so.
+From those long, long chats this Amish family decided to check out Christian Tabernacle, our hometown church.
+They loved them – they stayed and brought in other family members…and that is how the old Amish man started listening to John Robert Stevens on the radio and eventually donated his land to build Shiloh on.

-YOUTH Groups gets together
+YOUTH Groups get-together

-One of the girls in the car beside my foster sister and my sister was the daughter of the assistant pastor- John was her uncle.
-It was “grovey” to see the older sisters from our church.
-This is when my sister knew that she wanted to go to live in California – she did so 2 or 3 years later and got married to one of JRS “boys”.
+One of the girls in the car beside my sisters was the daughter of the assistant pastor- John Robert was her uncle.
+It was “groovy” to see the older sisters from our church.
+This is when my sister knew that she wanted to go to live in California – she did so 2 or 3 years later and got married to one of JRS’s “boys”.

-First Combined Youth Camp in Iowa
+First Combined Walk Youth Camp in Iowa

 We had been going to Lake Darling in Brighton, Iowa for church camp – we rented a week.
-Baptism was held there if not at the Rich’s farm.
-We studied the Bible and worshiped- very life changing spiritual maturing for the youth of the church.
+Baptism was held there if not at Rich’s farm.
+We studied the Bible and worshiped- very life-changing spiritual maturing for the youth of the church.
 This is what I think our parents believed was going to happen.
 The CA boys slept in the church and the girls slept over at the home of the youth/ assistant pastor.